FahimF/GoSync/README.md

     npm run build
     ```
 4.  **Install into Obsidian**:
-    *   Create a folder named `obsidian-local-sync-lite` inside your Obsidian Vault's `.obsidian/plugins/` directory.
+    *   Create a folder named `obsidian-go-sync` inside your Obsidian Vault's `.obsidian/plugins/` directory.
     *   Copy `main.js`, `manifest.json`, and `styles.css` (if any) to that folder.
     *   Enable the plugin in Obsidian Settings > Community Plugins.

 ### 3. Configure

-1. Open Obsidian Settings > Local Sync Lite.
+1. Open Obsidian Settings > GoSync.
 2.  **Server URL**: Set to your server's address (e.g., `http://localhost:8080` or `http://192.168.1.X:8080` if running on another machine).
 3.  **Device Name**: Give your device a friendly name (e.g., "My MacBook") to identify it in the server dashboard and in file history.
 4.  **Enable Sync**: Toggle this ON to activate synchronization.
 (It is disabled by default).